Brookston Beer Bulletin

 fred-eckhardt

-Esteemed Portland beer writer Fred Eckhardt would have turned 96 today.
+Esteemed Portland beer writer Fred Eckhardt would have turned 99 today.
 Portland’s Fred Eckhardt was a living legend, especially in his home city, having pioneered writing about and defining beer styles with his early book on the subject, The Essentials of Beer Style, published in 1989.
-FredFest, a Portland beer festival honoring Fred has been held around his birthday since he turned 80 and is still being held without Fred in attendance.
+FredFest, a Portland beer festival honoring Fred has been held around his birthday since he turned 80 and was still being held without Fred in attendance for several years.
 Join me in raising a toast to Fred’s memory, and wishing Fred a very happy birthday.

 Fred Eckhardt and me at the Great American Beer Festival in 2005.